UtrechtUniversity/yoda/docs/design/overview/group-manager.md

 ## Vault
 The vault group has only *rods* as member.
 The base group should get read-only access.
 Removal of a vault group through the group-manager is impossible.

-## Priv-admin
-The priv-admin group includes both *rods* and *functionaladminpriv* (functional administrator) as its default members.
-Members of this group are granted full privileges within Yoda, which encompasses managing the membership of the priv-admin group itself.
-In addition, members of the priv-admin group have access to the Admin GUI, which is introduced as a new feature in Yoda version 1.10.